 America never quite got over this obsession, eschewing Canadian and Caribbean alternatives over the years and falling deeper in love with Mexican imports.
 Currently, Mexican beers occupy six of the slots for top 10 most popular imported beers in America, with Corona (also owned by Grupo Modelo) and Modelo Especial placing first and third, respectively.
 This relationship makes perfect sense.

 What could be more American than Mexican beer?
-It’s beer brewed by German immigrants, bathed in the blood of a South American dictator, distributed under the nose of the law, and owned by one of the most predatory monopolies in the entire world.
+It’s beer brewed by German immigrants, bathed in the blood of a Central American dictator, distributed under the nose of the law, and owned by one of the most predatory monopolies in the entire world.

 So grab yourself a pack of Modelo Especial this Super Bowl Sunday.
 It might not be American-brewed, but the amazing taste and the history behind it means it might as well be an American beer.